agrc/gis.utah.gov/_posts/2020-12-29-mapping-election-results.md

 This post has shown how using a few simple GIS techniques can yield a clearer picture of the election.
 These techniques not only aid in telling a compelling story, but they also give us a better understanding of the political landscape and our local communities.

-You can explore the political landscape in Salt Lake County in this accompanying [interactive web map](https://utah.maps.arcgis.com/apps/webappviewer/index.html?id=8dbfe0d413af46b7920bf2303b175fbc).
-The methodology used is described at the end of this post.
+You can explore the maps from this post in the accompanying [interactive web map] for Salt Lake County(https://utah.maps.arcgis.com/apps/webappviewer/index.html?id=8dbfe0d413af46b7920bf2303b175fbc).
+The methodology used is described below.

 I encourage you to apply these techniques when mapping other population-based data such as demographic, economic, or housing data.